nimr77/Flutter_credit_card_scanner/README.md

 ```
 **Explanation:**

-* This code provides a clear and concise documentation for the `CameraScannerWidgetCamera` widget, including its purpose, input parameters, and an example usage.
+* This code provides a clear and concise documentation for the `CameraScannerWidget` widget, including its purpose, input parameters, and an example usage.
 * The code is formatted using Markdown syntax, which is commonly used for writing README files on GitHub.
 * The example demonstrates how to use the widget within a Flutter application to scan credit card information and display the extracted data.